groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/remove/docx.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Merger Info"
+    title: "About GroupDocs.Merger"
     link: "/merger/java/"
     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for Java](/merger/java/) is a powerful document processing tool that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, images, and archives.
-It offers essential features like merging, splitting, extracting, moving, swapping, and removing pages.
+       [GroupDocs.Merger for Java](/merger/java/) is a robust document processing tool that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, Visio, images, and archives.
+It offers features such as merging, splitting, extracting, moving, swapping, and removing pages to enhance your applications.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to remove pages in DOCX"
+    title: "How to delete pages in DOCX"
     content: |
-      [GroupDocs.Merger](/merger/java/) is able to delete DOCX document pages easily.
-Java applications may be powered by our solution in order to provide document management features.
+      [GroupDocs.Merger](/merger/java/) allows you to easily remove pages from DOCX documents.
+Enhance your Java applications with advanced document management capabilities.

-      1. Specify DOCX path.
+      1. Specify the DOCX file path.
-      2. Set the options with numbers of pages to be deleted.
+      2. Define the pages to be deleted.
-      3. Remove all intended pages.
+      3. Execute the page removal operation.
-      4. Save the result file.
+      4. Save the updated file.

     code:
       platform: "java"